qwaneu/qwaneu.github.io/_posts/2016-09-29-don-reinertsen-agile-cambridge.md

 ### Hiding variability with a buffer

 Don't commit to the expected return, make a different commitment.
+What currency did you use to pay for that reduction in variability?
+Ask what it is worth buying the reduction, what did you pay for it?
+You paid for it with cycle time.
+There really is an advantage in having a product in the market that nobody else has.